-Secretary: The Dean of Academic Affairs shall appoint a Secretary who will minute the meetings.
+Secretary: The Dean of Academic Quality shall appoint a Secretary who will minute the meetings.
 The Secretary will not take part in any voting of the Panel.

-- 1. To review all "open" claims for mitigating circumstances submitted by students and to consider whether they are admissible in terms of timeliness of submission, whether they meet the published definition and whether there is appropriate evidence to support the claim made. - 2.
-To consider whether the mitigating circumstances claimed are of such a nature that they may have affected the student's performance in the module(s) identified. - 3.
-To determine whether the mitigating circumstances should be accepted or rejected and to agree an appropriate summary to be presented to the Board of Examiners. - 4.
-To receive any mitigating circumstances submitted in a sealed envelope and confirm their submission by the due date and the module(s) to which they relate. - 5.
-To maintain a record of all claims for mitigating circumstances reviewed and submit a summary report to the Dean of Academic Affairs annually.
+- 1. To review mitigating circumstances applications referred to the Panel and to determine whether: - (a) the application has been submitted within the prescribed time limits; - (b) the application meets the definition for a mitigating circumstance; - (c) there is appropriate evidence to support the application; and - (d) the nature of the mitigating circumstance(s) outlined in each application may have affected the student's performance in the module(s) identified. - 2.
+To determine whether the mitigating circumstance application should be accepted or rejected and to agree an appropriate summary to be presented to the Board of Examiners. - 3.
+The burden to prove there was a mitigating circumstance is on the student, and the standard of proof is on the balance of probabilities. - 4.
+To maintain a record of all claims for mitigating circumstances reviewed.
+The Office of Regulation and Compliance shall submit a summary report to the Academic Council annually.